 If you are unhappy with your child’s PCP, you may call the child’s MCO at any time to change PCPs.
-If you wish to change your child’s MCO, you may call Cover Virginia to change to another MCO in the area.
+If you wish to change your child’s MCO, you may call Cover Virginia to change to another MCO.
 You must call within the first 90 days of enrollment with that MCO.
 After 90 days, your child will remain with that MCO until your child’s annual renewal.
 When your child’s FAMIS coverage is renewed each year, you will have a chance to choose another MCO or remain with the current health plan.
 If you do not want to make a change, your child will remain with your current MCO.
-If you have questions, call Cover Virginia at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590).
+If you have questions, call Cover Virginia at 855-242-8282.

 If you are enrolled in a MCO and have questions or concerns about receiving services, contact your MCO.